 The list of Amex airline transfer partners is impressive and covers a significant number of airlines across the three major alliances (oneworld, Star Alliance & SkyTeam) as well as a number of useful ‘independent’ airlines (Emirates, Etihad, Hawaiian, Virgin Atlantic).

-The value that each person gets from transferring Membership Rewards points to these airlines will vary depending on what the points are eventually used for, but with British Airways Avios offering great value on expensive short-haul flights, Etihad Guest offering fantastic value when booking American Airlines awards (if you can find them!) and Singapore Airlines offering some of the best premium cabins in the sky, you don’t have to look too hard to find some fantastic uses for Amex Membership Rewards points when booking airline awards.
+The value that each person gets from transferring Membership Rewards points to these airline programs will vary depending on what the points are eventually used for but, with British Airways Avios offering great value on expensive short-haul flights, Etihad Guest offering fantastic value when booking American Airlines awards (if you can find them!), and Singapore Airlines offering some of the best premium cabins in the sky, you don’t have to look too hard to find some fantastic uses for Amex Membership Rewards points when booking airline awards.

 Amex Hotel Transfer Partners

-Amex may only have 3 hotel transfer partners but that’s no worse than Chase and 3 more than Citi.
+Amex may only have 3 hotel transfer partners but that’s no worse than Chase or Capital One and it’s one more than Citi.

 Transfers To Other People’s Loyalty Accounts